jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (xiii)
     (xiva) the exemption for an interest in a foreign superannuation scheme that is not a FIF superannuation interest in section EX 42B (Interests in foreign superannuation scheme other than FIF superannuation interests):
     (xiv) the annuity or pension exemption in section EX 43 (Non-resident’s pension or annuity exception):
+    (xivb) the exemption for share users in returning share transfers in section EX 43B (Exemption for share users in returning share transfers):
     (xv) an exemption for a non-attributing active FIF given by sections EX 50, EX 18A(2)﻿(b)﻿(i), and EX 21B (which relate to the attributable FIF income method and FIFs corresponding to non-attributing active CFCs); and
   (d) if the person is a natural person,—
     (i) the total cost, calculated under section EX 68 (Measurement of cost), of attributing interests in FIFs that the person holds at any time in the year when the person is a New Zealand resident is more than $50,000: